LivePersonInc/knowledge-center-archive/pages/documents/Data & Reporting/Performance Optimizer/Performance-Optimizer-user-guide.md

 3. Click Skills to display a drop-down menu of ALL current Skills defined for the Account ID.
 Select all the Skills that should be included within the LOB.
 4. Click Groups to display a drop-down menu of ALL current Groups for the Account ID.
 Select all Groups that should be included within the LOB.
 5. The Metric Targets area lists metrics that are key drivers for the 4 categories of the 4E Framework.

- For each metric:

-* Select Benchmark to compare the brand’s performance with the industry benchmark

-  Or

-* Select Number, and then enter a unique brand-specific target value or SLA.
+ * For each metric: Select Benchmark to compare the brand’s performance with the industry benchmark **OR** Select Number, and then enter a unique brand-specific target value or SLA.
 This option will visualize the brand’s performance data in reference to this value.

 {: .notice}
 By default, Metric Settings are set to industry benchmarks for all metrics.
 Default target number values are set at the 75th percentile benchmark within the industry vertical.